DBUPDGEN

 Inside the Update Script and How it is Updated

 This section describes how the update script looks on the inside, and how DBUPDGEN updates it.
-Recall that even if the script is generated, it is not meant to a one-size-fits-all solution, but cover the plain-vanilla database changes like adding new stored procedures and simple table changes.
+Recall that the script is not intended to be a one-size-fits-all solution, but cover the plain-vanilla database changes like adding new stored procedures and simple table changes.
 The wilder the changes are, the more likely is it that you have to edit the script.
 Particularly this is true if you change many tables, and the table updates depends on each other.

 The Setup Part

 The first part of the update script, up to the first subsystem header (see below), is something that is regenerated each time you run DBUPDGEN.
-This part contains initialization, definition of which subsystems that the script covers and other internal business.
+This part contains initialisation, definition of which subsystems that the script covers and other internal business.
 Obviously, since this part is always regenerated, you are not supposed to meddle here.
+The one exception would be if you find that you have misspelled the subsystem name, in which case you fix that with a find/replace through the whole file.

 Very first in the script, you find a header which looks like this: